-In the past 12 months we have received over 250 referrals for children and young people across Suffolk, Norfolk and North Essex.
+In the past 12 months we have received over 250 referrals for children and young people across Suffolk and Norfolk.
 Our waiting list is continually increasing and we need additional resources to help every child whom is referred.
 We need your support to enable us to reach every child who is so desperately in need of our help.

 There are many ways you can get involved – either by making a one-off donation, supporting us regularly with a monthly donation taking on the challenge of a lifetime or offering your skills to help with our fundraising.